proficomde/ansible-anwendertreffen-2021/ansible_terraform/README.md

 <!-- README.md file for ansible_terraform -->

-This Repository shows the code used for the Live-Demo for the presentation "Ansible and Terraform - a great match!" on the Ansible-Anwendertreffen 2021
+This Repository shows the code used for the Live-Demo for the presentation "Ansible and Terraform - a great match!" on the Ansible-Anwendertreffen 2021.

+## Usage
-## Requirements
+### Requirements

 - Terraform v0.14.5+
 - Ansible v2.9.18+

-## Variables
+### Variables

-In order to be able to use terraform to deploy infrastructure on Azure, you need to proivde some authentication [here](./terraform/main.tf).
+In order to be able to use terraform to deploy infrastructure on Azure, you need to proivde some authentication values [here](./terraform/main.tf).
 ```
   subscription_id - ID of the Azure subscription
   client_id       - Client ID of the application